PetarMihalj/AGT/README.md

 Output: `144`

-Other examples can be found in `e2e` folder.
+Other examples can be found in `e2e` folder and also in the thesis.

 # Installation guide